zeagler/tangerine/README.md

   Rancher API python library: https://github.com/rancher/cattle-cli `pip install cattle`
   psycopg2 library for postgres: `sudo apt-get install python-psycopg2` or `pip install psycopg2`
   boto3 for Amazon `pip install boto3`
+  web.py for the status page `pip install web.py`

 Check the environment section below to ensure you have your environment set up properly then clone the repository and run the program.
 `git clone https://github.com/zeagler/tangerine.git`